tatsu-lab/alpaca_eval/README.md

 For automatic annotators, it is the average time that it took us when running the annotations.
 Note that this can depend on API limits that are different for different users and the number of requests that the clusters are processing.

+**Spearman corr.**: this measures the Spearman correlation between a leaderboard computed with the auto-annotator's preference and the leaderboard computed with human preferences.
+As with `Human agreement`, we use the human annotations from AlpacaFarm but we now consider the method-level agreement rather than only the sample-wise agreement with humans.
+Note that we only use have 9 models and so the correlation is not very reliable.

+**Pearson corr.**: same as with `Spearman corr.` but with Pearson correlation.

 **Bias**: agreement between the most likely human label and the most likely automatic one.
 For automatic annotators we estimate it by sampling 4 different annotations for each example.